Beesy

 The first reason is, simply, time.
 A hotel suite is engineered for three to five days.
 A branded residence is engineered for three to five weeks.
 The kitchen exists not because the guest will cook but because the guest's chef will.
 The closet exists not for one wardrobe but for several.
 The second bedroom exists not for a child but for a child and a nanny and, in August, the cousin who is visiting from Geneva.
 The geometry of the space matches the geometry of the trip.

 The second reason is staff continuity.
 In a hotel, the housekeeper rotates, the butler is shared, the relationship resets at check-out.
 In a residence, the household team is consistent and, increasingly, contractually so.
-The same housekeeper, the same driver, the same concierge — for the duration of the stay and, in many cases, year after year, with the unit.
+The same housekeeper, the same driver, the same household lead — for the duration of the stay and, in many cases, year after year, with the unit.
 The brand becomes, in effect, a long-term staffing platform.
-This is much closer to how the very wealthy already live at home than anything a hotel has ever offered.
+This is much closer to how those who travel slowly already live at home than anything a hotel has ever offered.

 The lobby still exists.
 It is for someone else.